9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 `ReaderT`.

-There is thus no magic going on: the top-level monad transformer in the stack is an instance of all of the type classes that we\'re rederiving with our `deriving` clause.
+There is thus no magic going on: the top-level monad transformer in the stack is an instance of all of the type classes that we're rederiving with our `deriving` clause.
 This is a consequence of `mtl` providing a carefully coordinated set of type classes and instances that fit together well.
 There is nothing more going on than the usual automatic